bioimagesuiteweb/examples/step06/README.md

 # Using Web components

-This is a rehash of [step05](./step05) to use custom web elements (or webcomponents).
-We define a single component `custom-form` and include it in `web/index.html` as:
+This is a rehash of [step05](./step05) using [Custom Web Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), aka Web Components.
+We define a single component `custom-form` and include it in
+`web/index.html` as:

     <custom-form id="mainwidget"></custom-form>

-In fact, the beauty of components is that you can add them multiple times, so in fact we will instead add two components:
+The beauty of components is that you can add them multiple times, so in fact we will instead add two components:

     <!-- the beauty of components is that you can add them multiple times -->